HPInc/kalexa-sdk/README.md

 ##### Supported Annotations and callback methods:
 These are the interfaces that you may annotate the method to listen to more than one Intent.
- - `@Intent` and `onIntentRequest` - Handles Intent Requests and the annotation gives you the power of map more than one Intent per class using the `mapsTo` annotation property.
+ - `@Intent` and `onIntentRequest` - Handles Intent Requests, and the annotation gives you the power of map more than one Intent per class using the `mapsTo` annotation property.
  - `@CanFulfillIntentRequest` and `onCanFulfillIntent` - Handles the CanFulfill.
 This request verifies if the skill can understand and fulfill the intent request and slots.

 #### Overriding Builtin callbacks: